-\$ 157.
-The county superintendent of common schools, the chairman of the county board, and the county auditor shall constitute boards of appraisal and under the authority of the

-State Board of University and School Lands shall appraise all school lands within their respective counties which they may from time to time recommend for sale at their actual value under the prescribed terms and shall first select and designate for sale the most valuable lands.
+§ 157.
+The County Superintendent of County Schools, the Chairman of the County Board, and the County Auditor shall constitute boards of appraisal and under the authority of the State Board of University and School Lands shall appraise all school lands within their respective counties which they may from time to time recommend for sale at their actual value under the prescribed terms and shall first select and designate for sale the most valuable lands.

 § 158.
 No lands shall be sold for less than the appraised value and in no case for less than \$10 per acre.
-The purchaser shall pay one-fifth of the price in cash and the remaining fourfifts as follows: One-fifth in five years, one-fifth in ten years, one-fifth in fifteen years and one-fifth in twenty years with interest at the rate of not less than six per centum payable annually in advance.
-All sales shall be held at the county sent of the county in which the land to be sold is situate, and shall be at public auction to the highest bidder, after sixty days' advertisement (f the same in a newspaper of general circulation in the vicinity of the lands to be sold, and one at the seat of government.
-Such lands as shall not have been specially subdivided shall be offered in tracts of one-quarter section, and those so subdivided in the smallest subdivisions.
+The purchaser shall pay one-fifth of the price in cash and the remaining four-fifths as follows: One-fifth in five years, one-fifth in ten years, one-fifth in fifteen years and one-fifth in twenty years, with interest at the rate of not less than six per centum payable annually in advance.
+All sales shall be held at the county seat of the county in which the land to be sold is situate, and shall be at public auction and to the highest bidder, after sixty days' advertisement of the same in a newspaper of general circulation in the vicinity of the lands to be sold, and one at the seat of government.
+Such lands as shall not have been specially subdivided shall be offered in tracts of onequarter section, and those so subdivided in the smallest subdivisions.
 All lands designated for sale and not sold within two years after appraisal shall be reappraised before they are sold.
-No grant or patent for any such lands shall issue until the payment is made for the same; Provided, That the lands contracted to be sold by the State shall be subject to taxation from the date of such contract.
-In case the taxes assessed against any of said lands for any year remain unpaid until the first Mondav in October of the following year, then and thereupon the contract of sale for such lands shall become null and void.
+No grant or patent for any such lands shall issue until payment is made for same; Provided, That the lands contracted to be sold by the State shall be subject to taxation from the date of such In case the taxes assessed against any of said lands for any year remain unpaid until the first Monday in October of the following year, then and thereupon the contract of sale for such lands shall become null and void.

-\$ 159.
-All land, money or other property donated, granted or received from the United States or any other source for a University, School of Mines, Reform School, Agricultural College, Deaf and Dumb Asylum, Normal School or other educational or charitable institution or purpose; and the proceeds of all such lands and other property so received from any source, shall be and remain perpetual funds, the interest and income of which, together with the rents of such lands as may remain unsold, shall be inviolably appropriated and applied to the specific objects of the original grants or gifts.
+§ 159.
+All land, money or other property donated, granted or received from the United States or any other source for a University, School of Mines, Reform School, Agricultural College, Deaf and Dumb Asylum, Normal School or other educational or charitable institution or purpose, and the proceeds of all such lanes and other property so received from any source, shall be and remain perpetual funds, the interest and income of which, together with the rents of all such lands as may remain unsold, shall be inviolably appropriated and applied to the specific objects of the original grants or gifts.
 The principal of every such fund may be increased but shall never be diminished, and the interest and income only shall be used.
-Every such f ind shall be deemed a trust fund held by the State, and the State shall make good all losses thereof.
+Every such fund shall be deemed a trust fund held by the State, and the State shall make good all losses thereof.

-\$ 160.
-All lands mentioned in the preceding section shall be appraised and sold in the same manner and under the same limitations and subject to all the conditions as to price and sale as provided above for the appraisal and sale of lands for the benefit of common schools; but a distinct and separate account shall be kept by the proper officers of each of said funds; Provided, That the limitations as to the time in which school land may be sold shall apply only to lands granted for the support of common schools.
+§ 160.
+All lands mentioned in the preceding section shall be appraised and sold in the same manner and under the same limitations and subject to all the conditions as to price and sale as provided above for the appraisal and sale of lands for the benefit of common schools; but a distinct and separate account shall be kept by the proper officers of each of said funds; Provided, That the limitations as to the time in which school lands may be sold shall apply only to lands granted for the support of common schools.